 An operator can also reclaim water from waste drilling fluids using mechanical or chemical separation techniques.
 The reclaimed water can then be reused, reducing both the demand and the cost of new water sources.

-Pipelines: Large volumes of water are used to hydrotest lines.
-To reduce water use and water disposal costs, operators should wherever possible reuse hydrotest water to test as many lines as possible.
+Pipelines: Hydrotesting of lines can consume large volumes of water.
+To reduce water use and water disposal costs, operators should, wherever possible, reuse hydrotest water to test as many lines as possible.
 In some instances, this can result in a significant reduction in waste management costs and water purchase costs.

-When combined with proper chemicals and material storage, inventory control offers one of the best opportunities for waste minimization, while also reducing regulatory compliance concerns and operating costs.
-Operators who track their chemicals and materials can use them more efficiently and reduce the volume of unusable chemical that must be managed as waste.
+Inventory control combined with proper chemicals and material storage, offers one of the best opportunities for waste minimization, while also reducing regulatory compliance concerns and operating costs.
+Operators who track their chemicals and materials can use them more efficiently and reduce the volume of unusable chemicals that must be managed as waste.

 NWA Helps Industrial Clients Minimize Waste Production